SkafteNicki/dtu_mlops/04_continues_integration/readme.md

         invalid combination of input to your script.
 For example, you model could check for the size of the input given to it (see code below) to make sure it corresponds to what you are expecting.
-Not implementing such errors would still result in Pytorch failing at a later point due to shape errors, however these custom errros will probably make more sense to the end user.
+Not implementing such errors would still result in Pytorch failing at a later point due to shape errors, however these custom errors will probably make more sense to the end user.
 Implement at least one raised error or warning somewhere in your code and use either `pytest.raises` or `pytest.warns` to check that they are correctly raised/warned.

    ```python
    def forward(self, x: Tensor):
       if x.ndim != 4: